colinbull/colinbull.github.io/talks/Adopting_Fsharp/slides/index.md

 ***

+### In Summary

-## Except the type system for what it is
+* Except the type system for what it is
+* Except abstractions aren't for free.
+* Think!
+Will I understand this next year?

 ' Do you really need to create an encoding for higher kinded types?
-' Just use haskell

 ***

-#Thanks for listening!!
+# Thanks for listening!!

+### Questions?